dotpointer/autooff/README.md

 # Autooff

-A script to shutdown the system when certain conditions are met.
+Shutdown or restart when conditions are met.

 Made by dotpointer in Bash.

 ## How it works

-The scripts runs a set of scripts in the stoppers/ directory.
+The scripts runs a set of scripts in the checks/ directory.
 If all of the scripts return a zero return code, then the shutdown continue.
 Otherwise it will halt the shutdown.